tmdarwen/nRF5/CentralPeripheral/README.md

 =============================

 **Description**
+This is an example of a central that runs on a PC or laptop, and a peripheral that runs on an Nordic nRF52.
 -   The central is a command line program that runs on any typical PC or laptop which has Bluetooth support and can run [Qt](https://www.qt.io/).
 This has been tested on Windows 10 and Linux (Ubuntu).
--   The peripheral runs on a [Nordic nRF52840 Development Board](https://www.mouser.com/new/nordic-semiconductor/nordic-nRF52840-dev-kit/)
+-   The peripheral runs on a [Nordic nRF52840 Development Board](https://www.mouser.com/new/nordic-semiconductor/nordic-nRF52840-dev-kit/).
+It's essentially [this Nordic example](https://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v14.2.0/ble_sdk_app_blinky.html).